MicrosoftDocs/visualstudio-docs/subscriptions/personal-email-sign-ins.md

 > [!div class="mx-imgBorder"]
 > ![Connect Emails Fly-out](_img/connect-emails/connect-emails-flyout.png "Screenshot of the Move to work email addresses dialog.
 The Current identity option is highlighted.
 Continue button is highlighted.")

 Next select on **Continue** which takes you to a list of the changes to take place.
 If you agree, select **Save** and the changes are made.
 Your subscriber will also get a message informing them of the change the next time they sign in to their subscription.
-Notice that only the two subscribers that were matched in the Azure Active Directory appear in this list.
+Notice that only the two subscribers that were matched in the Microsoft Entra ID appear in this list.
 In our example, since Frederick didn't have a corresponding address in the Azure AD, the Microsoft account (MSA) wasn't matched to a work account.

 > [!NOTE]
 > When you edit the sign in email address this only updates the email used by the subscriber to sign in to their subscription on https://my.visualstudio.com.
 If the subscriber has already activated benefits such as Azure or Pluralsight using the other email address, they will need to continue to use those email addresses to access them.
 For any new benefits that they access, they should use the new email address.